sergiolitwiniuk85/epitope-predictor-mirror/README.md

 ## 🧐 About this Project

-This repository serves as a **"mirror"** (replica) of the **Epitope Predictor** project, a biological language model fine-tuned for epitope prediction.
+This repository serves as a **"mirror"** (replica) of the **Epitope Predictor** project, a biological language model I fine-tuned for epitope prediction.
 The model uses an `Esm2-150M` adapter to identify amino acid sequences likely to form an epitope—the part of a molecule recognized by the immune system.

 The goal of this repository is to provide a backup and an alternative access point to the model and its associated scripts, ensuring the project is accessible and easy to replicate.